-Texas Water Code§ 36.001 defines modeled available groundwater as "the amount of water that the executive administrator determines may be produced on an average annual basis to achieve a desired future condition established under Section 36.108".
-The joint planning process set forth in Texas Water Code § 36.108 must be collectively conducted by all groundwater conservation districts within the same GMA.
+Texas Water Code§ 36.001 defines modeled available groundwater as "the amount of water that the executive administrator determines may be produced on an average annual basis to achieve a desired future condition established under Section 36.108" The joint planning process set forth in Texas Water Code § 36.108 must be collectively onducted by all groundwater conservation districts within the same GMA.
 The District is a member of GMA 9.
-GMA 9 adopted DFCs for the Edwards Group of the Edwards-Trinity (Plateau) and the Hill Country Aquifer, GAM Run 16-023 MAG, on April 18, 2016.
+GMA 9 adopted DFCs for the Edwards Group of the Edwards-Trinity (Plateau) and the Hill Country Aquifer, GAM Run 16-023 MAG, on February 28, 2017.
 The adopted DFCs were then forwarded to the TWDB for development of the MAG calculations.
+The Estimated MAG is attached as Appendix A.